thexnumb/30days-hunting/challenge_01/Day_30.md

     - it failed but maybe tomorrow I can deep dive in it.

-So after nearly 40 days for 30 days hunting challenge, today is the last day for the rest I record a video for this 30 days hunting challenge that what I do, after that next 30 days challenge will be start!
+So after nearly 40 days for 30 days hunting challenge, today is the last day for the rest I writing a blog post for this 30 days hunting challenge that what I do, after that next 30 days challenge will be start!

 Till then be safe!